-My IFA has requested my Chaddesley Corbett law firm’s panel member for the Santander conveyancing panel.
-How do I discover this.
-I have e-mailed my local Chaddesley Corbett office but they don't know it.
+My mortgage broker requires my Chaddesley Corbett lawyer’ panel member for the Nationwide conveyancing panel.
+Can you suggest how I discover this.
+I have called my local Chaddesley Corbett office but they have not got back to me yet.

-You are best placed to get this information from your Chaddesley Corbett conveyancer .
-Most Chaddesley Corbett conveyancing practices will retain a file or database of lender panel information which would include, if applicable, their conveyancing panel details for each lender.
+Have you tried speaking to your Chaddesley Corbett solicitor about this?.
+Most Chaddesley Corbett conveyancing practices will keep a file or database of lender panel information which would include, if applicable, their conveyancing panel details for each mortgage company.

 Yesterday I discovered that there is a flying freehold issue on a house I have offered on two weeks back in what should have been a simple, chain free conveyancing.
 Chaddesley Corbett is where the house is located.
 What do you suggest?